aglab2/winn64libs/README.md

  * [Cmder](https://cmder.app/) - click "Download Full" to have git
  * [winlibs](https://github.com/brechtsanders/winlibs_mingw/releases/download/14.1.0posix-18.1.5-11.0.1-msvcrt-r1/winlibs-x86_64-posix-seh-gcc-14.1.0-mingw-w64msvcrt-11.0.1-r1.zip) - using MSVCRT runtime without LLVM
  * [winn64libs](https://github.com/aglab2/winn64libs/releases/download/1.0/winn64libs.zip)
- * [Python](https://www.python.org/ftp/python/3.12.3/python-3.12.3-amd64.exe) - make sure to select "Add Python to environment variables"
+ * [Python](https://www.python.org/ftp/python/3.12.3/python-3.12.3-amd64.exe) - select "Use admin priviliges when installer py.exe" and "Add python.exe to PATH".
+Click "Customize installation".
+Unselect all checkboxes.
+Only select checkboxes "Documentation", "pip" and "for all users (requires admin priviliges)".
+Click "Next".
+Unselect all checkboxes.
+Only select "Install Python 3.12 for all users", "Add Python to environment variables" and "Precompile standard library".

 2) Extract all folders.
 I will use dir "C:/" for convenience.
 I suggest using short folders without any whitespaces.
 I assume that folders were unpacked in "C:/winlibs" and "C:/n64libs".
 Setup folders extraction to have "bin" in the root like "C:/winlibs/bin" and "C:/n64libs/bin"
 3) In search bar search for "Edit the system environment variables".
 Click on "Environment Variables...". in "System Variables" double click on "Path" entry.
 Click "New", then "Browse" and select "C:/winlibs/bin".
 Perform the same for "C:/n64libs/bin".